Object Avoiding Smart Bot

 Testing the robot in my bedroom with obstacles, it navigated correctly, prioritizing forward movement.

-Future plans include building off the same platform with the addition of machine learning (AWS Rekognition) and adding functionality like a vacuum!
+Future plans include building off the same platform with the addition of machine learning (AWS Rekognition)!